 “This”, I whispered quietly, “I ignore”.

-To accompany your reading, don’t forget to have some pie!
+To accompany your reading and watching, don’t forget to have some pie!
 There are some great and apt recipes here.